giacomo-cc/anchor-strategy-pattern/README.md

 This Anchor suite has been developed as a showcase for the [Strategy Pattern](https://en.wikipedia.org/wiki/Strategy_pattern) where a `master` program is initialized with a `strategy` knowing nothing about it at the beginning and just reading values from it.

-During `master` initialization we need to specify a `stragey_state` account where the `master` during later `refresh` instructions will read the selected strategy outcomes.
+During `master` initialization we need to specify a `strategy_state` account where the `master` during later `refresh` instructions will read the selected strategy outcomes.

 ## Features

 Some of the advantages this pattern can introduce:

-### Maintanebility
+### Maintainability

-As long as the strategy is saving the outcome in the expected way, in the `StrategyState` account, we can create as many strategies as we need.
-This can be useful for programs deployment: the master program can perfectly work with strageies deployed later than it.
+As long as the strategy is saving the outcome in the expected way, following the `StrategyState` account layout, we can create as many strategies we need.
+This can be useful for programs deployment: the master program can perfectly work with strategies deployed later than it.

 ### Separation of concerns